Azathothas/Stars/README.md

 - [datopian/r2-bucket-uploader](https://github.com/datopian/r2-bucket-uploader) – Cloudflare R2 bucket File Uploader with multipart upload enabled.
 Tested with files up to 10 GB size.
 Demo example for NextJS.
 - [diced/zipline](https://github.com/diced/zipline) – A ShareX/file upload server that is easy to use, packed with features, and with an easy setup!
 - [docker/build-push-action](https://github.com/docker/build-push-action) – GitHub Action to build and push Docker images with Buildx
+- [domaindumper/domain-statistics](https://github.com/domaindumper/domain-statistics) – Domain Dumper delivers daily updates on the statistics of all registered domains across 900+ zones, with records dating back to January 1, 1990.
+This API provides daily updates on the number of domains registered on each TLD and updates its files every 24 hours.
 - [download-directory/download-directory.github.io](https://github.com/download-directory/download-directory.github.io) – Web App: Download just a sub directory from a GitHub repo.
 - [downthemall/downthemall](https://github.com/downthemall/downthemall) – The DownThemAll!
 WebExtension
 - [dvlden/ps-awake](https://github.com/dvlden/ps-awake) – Keep PlanetScale database awake on free tier...